 How the System Is Organized

-Begin with an overview of the system, scope boundaries, and how to use this site.
+Begin with an overview of the end-to-end system and its workflow.

-Prepare the VPS and DirectAdmin so the server is secure, updated, and ready to receive its first domain.
+Install and setup DirectAdmin so the server is secure, updated, and ready to configure much easier with a fantastic user interface.

 Bring domains online with DNS, SSL certificates, and reliable email delivery.